On adaptive posterior concentration rates: Further results and discussion

 \subsection{Relation to other works}

-In the last decade a variety of posterior concentration rates have been derived.
-These studies include density estimation in the case of independent and identically distributed observations as in \citet{ghosal:ghosh:vdv:00}, nonparametric regression (\citet{ghosal:vaart:2006}) and the white noise model (\citet{zhao:00}, \citet{belitser:ghosal:03}), Markov models (\citet{tang:ghosal:07}), Gaussian time series (\citet{chgh:04} and \citet{rcl}) to name but a few, or the recent canonical statistical setting of \citet{castillokp:2013}.
-For each of these models a variety of families of priors have been investigated.
+In the last decade, a variety of posterior concentration rates have been derived.
+These studies include density estimation in the case of independent and identically distributed observations as in \cite {ghosalghoshvdv00}, nonparametric regression (Ghosal and van~der Vaart \cite{ghosalvaart2006}) and the white noise model (Zhao \cite{zhao00}, Belitser and Ghosal \cite{belitserghosal03}), Markov models (Tang and Ghosal \cite{tangghosal07}), Gaussian time series (Choudhuri, Ghosal and Roy \cite{chgh04} and Rousseau, Chopin and Liseo \cite{rcl}) to name but a few, or the recent canonical statistical setting of \cite{castillokp2013}.
+For each of these models, a variety of families of priors have been investigated.
 An interesting feature of the Bayesian nonparametric approaches considered in these papers is that minimax adaptive concentration rates are achieved using hierarchical types of priors where, at the highest level of hierarchy some hyperparameter, somehow related to the class index $\beta$, is itself given a prior distribution.
-For instance in the case of density estimation, the renown class of Dirichlet process mixtures or related types of mixtures lead to adaptive posterior concentration rates over collections of H\"older balls of regularity $\beta$, up to a $\log n $ term, see for instance \citet{rousseau:09}, \citet{kruijer:rousseau:vdv:10}, \citet{ghosal:shen:tokdar} and \citet{scricciolo:12} under the Hellinger or the $L^1$ losses on the densities.
-Gaussian random fields, with inverse Gamma bandwidth as prior models also lead to adaptive posterior concentration rates up to a $\log n$ term for a large class of models, including the nonlinear regression model under the empirical quadratic loss on the design and the classification problem under the $L^2$ loss, see \citet{vzanten:vdv:09}.
-Similarly orthonormal basis expansions with random truncation generically yield adaptive posterior concentration rates too, provided the loss function is well chosen, see \citet{arbeletal:13}.
-All these results, however, are proved using the approach proposed by \citet{ghosal:vaart:2006}, which relies on the existence of tests with exponentially small error of the second kind outside $\ell$-neighbourhoods of the true parameter.
+For instance, in the case of density estimation, the renown class of Dirichlet process mixtures or related types of mixtures lead to adaptive posterior concentration rates over collections of H\"older balls of regularity $\beta$, up to a $\log n $ term, see, for instance, \cite{rousseau09,kruijerrousseauvdv10,ghosalshentokdar} and \cite {scricciolo12} under the Hellinger or the $L^1$ losses on the densities.
+Gaussian random fields, with inverse Gamma bandwidth as prior models also lead to adaptive posterior concentration rates up to a $\log n$ term for a large class of models, including the nonlinear regression model under the empirical quadratic loss on the design and the classification problem under the $L^2$ loss; see \cite{vzantenvdv09}.
+Similarly, orthonormal basis expansions with random truncation generically yield adaptive posterior concentration rates too, provided the loss function is well chosen; see \cite{arbeletal13}.
+All these results, however, are proved using the approach proposed by \cite {ghosalvaart2006}, which relies on the existence of tests with exponentially small error of the second kind outside $\ell $-neighbourhoods of the true parameter.
 Therefore, these results are applicable to loss functions which behave similarly to $d$.